CircuitMess/CircuitMess-Ringo/Installation.md

 ## 0. Arduino IDE

-To start programming your own things on MAKERbuino you're going to need a software called **Arduino**.
+To start programming your own things on Ringo phone you're going to need a software called **Arduino**.
 If you already have it installed on your computer, you can skip this step.

 Go to the adress: https://www.arduino.cc/en/Main/Software .